 You’ll also want to check out Buffalo Bill’s childhood home and the Museum of the Old West while you’re in town.

 Where to Stay: Cody Legacy Inn & Suites is an affordable hotel close to Yellowstone with a Western theme (rates start at $119 per night on Booking.com or Hotels.com).
-For an Airbnb, check out this house in Cody that has three bedrooms and is by downtown (rates start at $225 per night).
+For a vacation rental, check out this house in Cody that has three bedrooms and is by downtown (rates start at $225 per night).

 Day 3: Explore Yellowstone National Park

 Driving from Seattle to Yellowstone can get tiring.
 Once you’ve reached Yellowstone, you can decide how many nights you’d prefer to spend here.
 But to make the most of your trip and see the amazing parts of the park, I’d suggest a two or three-night stay.

 Spend a full day joining a guided tour of Yellowstone National Park.
 The tour includes the opportunity to see several iconic parts of the park.
 You’ll stop at the Lower Falls of the Grand Canyon of Yellowstone and visit the Old Faithful Geyser.

 If you’re lucky, you might catch a glimpse of bears, wolves, and wild eagles in the park.